Instagram Limits and Strategies 2020 [January]

 We attempted to answer this question previously.
-Things haven’t changed much since but I believe we need a new approach when setting our follow/unfollow limits.
+Things haven’t changed much since but I believe we need a new approach when setting our following limit.

-What’s important to note here is that there’s no universal follow and unfollow limits for Instagram, a lot of factors come to play here.
+What’s important to note here is that there are no universal follow limits for Instagram, a lot of factors come to play here.
 I’ll mention a few important ones:

 - Age of Instagram account

 - Quality of proxies (If you’re automating your Instagram growth)

 Simply stated: aged Instagram accounts (~3months +) are able to follow more people on Instagram than new accounts; accounts with a lot of followers can follow more than those with a few followers; active accounts that also have great engagement also tend to be allowed to follow more than dormant accounts.

 And if you’re auto-following on Instagram, using a tool like Jarvee, you want to make sure you’re using good proxies.